 The local bus cost next to nothing and took about an hour to drop us off at the meeting point of Vladivostok’s two important transportation hubs: the harbor terminal and the train station (the end station of the Trans-Siberian Railway).

 Over coffee I read a fantastic guidebook of Primoya Province, of which Vladivostok is the capital.
 The book is not for sale, strangely enough, but circles around in the tourism industry.
-I have no clue why this is because this is a must-read for every visitor to this city and province.
+I have no clue why this is because this is a must-read for every visitor to this city and province (here are other guidebooks we use).

 Two important factors have contributed to Vladivostok’s current dynamic.
 The 2012 APEC summit gave reason to clean up the city and invest in some major infrastructure, among which the below-mentioned Golden Horn Bridge.
 The second was Putin’s decision in 2015 to make Vladivostok, as well as a large part of the province, a free zone.